Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AIt's always just a big laugh.

-Speaker AWhen I die, you can finally leave.
+Speaker AWhen I are you could finally leave.

 Speaker AThank God what we say on that day.